When Is a Vetted Pattern No Longer a Vetted Pattern?

 Then you decide to make the pins live adjacent to each tab, instead of within them.
 After all,

-tablist does not explicitly forbid that.
+tablist does not explicitly forbid that (15 May 2021 that will likely change in ARIA 1.3).
 But then you find your users are confused by the fact that pressing ↹Tab does not navigate tab panels, and pressing Enter seems to have no effect, or (if you do not support arrow navigation between tabs) that there are now two tab-stops to every tab.

 Your once vetted tab widget is now a mess.